Human-Conscious Software

 Byung-Chul Han

 Philosopher Byung-Chul Han diagnoses today’s digital culture as a Burnout Society: where self-exploitation, algorithmic control, and toxic positivity wear down our inner lives.
 In Psychopolitics and The Transparency Society, he shows how modern platforms subtly coerce us through nudges, likes, and surveillance, not force.
-We become both product and participant, willingly exploited.

 Amber Case

 Amber Case leads the Calm Technology Institute to encourage devices that inform us without demanding our constant focus.
 Through her work, Case outlines design principles, contextual awareness, peripheral notification, graceful failure, that let technology stay in the background of life instead of at its center.
-Her vision of tech as a polite, unobtrusive companion directly informs our commitment to Calm by Default.

 Circle